zinzy/My-Digital-Garden/_notes/Colophon.md

 Unless otherwise stated, everything on this website is licensed under [Creative Commons BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), which means: share (and change) my work but say it's mine, don't use it for profit, and use the same license.

 ### Philosophical
 This website is a vastly personal project.
 It contains soft stances, lived experiences, and critical notes on the things I hold dear.
 I use this website to participate in the [[IndieWeb]].
-I believe in [[Thinking in public]], and having it be an act of [[Anti-marketing]].
+I believe in [[Think in public]], and having it be an act of [[Anti-marketing]].
 This space isn't allowed to pressure me to be smart, funny, insightful or anything else that I am not on a permanent basis.
 I don't pretend to be involved in current events, and because of that you may find me discover things you've known about for ages already.

 ### Content
 On this website, I mostly share two types of content: dated posts, sorted chronically in a [[blog]], and my [[notes|working notes]], which are updated frequently as I learn and develop my unfinished thoughts.
 If you spot anything that you think is wrong, [[Hello|let me know]].